-Data from the World Health Organisation (WHO) released in 2014 revealed drownings claim the lives of 372,000 people worldwide ever year.
-Among children and young people, unintentional drownings were noted to be one of the top 10 leading causes of death.In Australia specifically, drowning is the leading cause of unintentional injury death among Australian children aged 1-3 years, further associated with mental and physical disabilities among this age group following non-fatal drowning events.The susceptibility of the 0-14 age group to drownings is a result of numerous factors including poor swimming skills and coordination, aquatic inexperience, absent supervision and a lack of barriers preventing exposure to water.However, the Royal Life Saving Society believes that all drownings are preventable.
+Data from the World Health Organisation (WHO) released in 2014 revealed drownings claim the lives of 372,000 people worldwide ever year.1 Among children and young people, unintentional drownings were noted to be one of the top 10 leading causes of death.1 In Australia specifically, drowning is the leading cause of unintentional injury death among Australian children aged 1-3 years, and is further associated with mental and physical disabilities among this age group following non-fatal drowning events.1.2

+The susceptibility of children aged 0-14 years to drowning is the result of numerous factors including poor swimming skills and coordination, aquatic inexperience, absent supervision and a lack of barriers preventing exposure to water.
+However, the Royal Life Saving Society believes that all drownings are preventable.

 Early exposure to aquatic environments is paramount to ensuring the development of sound swimming skills in young children and the use of pool toys can facilitate this.
-While enabling greater enjoyment in the water and by nature, designed for fun, improper use can lead to injury and death.
-Examples of pool toys facing scrutiny in the aquatic world are Monofins and Mermaid tails.
+While enabling greater enjoyment in the water and by nature, designed for fun, improper use can lead to increased risk of injury and death.
+Examples of pool toys facing increasing interest in the aquatic world are Monofins and Mermaid tails.
 Designed to provide the wearer with the sense that they are 'swimming like a mermaid,' products only facilitate the dolphin kick motion.
 The mermaid-style swimsuits enclose the legs of the wearer from the hips down, with the feet placed in a monofin.
 A monofin-only type option without the leg cover is also available on the market.

 Monofins are also used among adults for fitness and competitive swimming, allowing both economy and efficiency through the water, while also used as a method of propulsion during free diving.
 However research has indicated the repetitive and strenuous movements necessitated by monofins can result in strains and stress fractures in children, specifically in the back and ankle regions.
-No mention of potential drowning risks has been noted in the literature for either the monofins or Mermaid tails.
+No mention of potential drowning risks has been noted in the literature for either the Monofin or Mermaid tail products.

 Concerns as to the safety of the product heightened after a YouTube video showed a young girl struggling to swim to the surface of her home pool while wearing a Mermaid Tail.
 She was pulled to the surface by her mother who was fortunately standing within arm's reach.
-Since then, Australian consumers have been warned about purchasing the toys for their children and public pools, including the Victorian YMCA that oversees 50 aquatic facilities, have banned the products from being used by patrons.
+Since then, Australian consumers have been warned about purchasing the toys for their children and public pools, including the Victorian YMCA that oversees 50 aquatic facilities, who have banned the products from being used by patrons.
 Global attempts to reduce their use have also been documented including in the United States and New Zealand.

-As an advocate for national drowning prevention, the Australian Royal Life Saving Society (RLSA) does not endorse the use of Mermaid Tails and Fins, but has developed a list of recommendations by which to guide their use.
+As an advocate for national drowning prevention, the Royal Life Saving Society Australia (RLSSA) does not endorse the use of Mermaid Tails and Fins, but has developed a list of recommendations by which to guide their use.
 These include using only in the presence of active parental supervision and by experienced and competent swimmers, ensuring the product can be removed in the event of difficulty and only swimming short distances.
-Ultimately, RLSA reiterates that Mermaid Tails and Fins are considered to be pool toys and thus require the same level of parental supervision recommended to devices of a similar nature.
+Ultimately, RLSSA reiterates that Mermaid Tails and Fins are considered to be pool toys and thus require the same level of parental supervision recommended to devices of a similar nature.

-With such a strong global response to their appearance on the market and confusion as to safety, there is a strong need to quantify the influence Mermaid Tails and Fins may have on the swimming ability of children to provide evidence based recommendations to Australian consumers.
+With such a strong global response to their appearance on the market and confusion around their safety for children, there is a strong need to quantify the influence Mermaid Tails and Fins may have on the swimming ability of children to provide evidence-based recommendations to Australian consumers.